 Who is on the Devon Countryside Access Forum?

-The Forum has seventeen members with wide-ranging experience and interests; three Councillors and fourteen members of the public, recruited and appointed by Devon County Council following open advertising.
+The Forum has nineteen members with wide-ranging experience and interests; two Councillors and seventeen members of the public, recruited and appointed by Devon County Council following open advertising.
 Members represent landowners and managers; access users (such as walkers, horse-riders and cyclists) and other interests, for example tourism, conservation, disability issues and law.
 Members are expected to engage in debate and seek consensus wherever possible.
 Those on the Forum give their time on a voluntary basis but mileage (at 45p per mile) and other expenses are paid.
-View Forum members for 2021-22.
+View Forum members for 2022-2023.

 What is the role of the Devon Countryside Access Forum?